SCADA and HMI Graphics... Why Bother?

 Operators do 'miss stuff' when they're busy or just plain fatigued..
 A quick story... about 18 years ago a process plant bogged their tailings thickener on nightshift...
 23:45pm to be exact.
 If you don't know processing, bogging a tails thickener is a big deal.
-The operators blamed the SCADA and the PLC techs and 'the system' and swore that the tails thickener poge was always displayed and they always watched it.
+The operators blamed the SCADA and the PLC techs and 'the system' which gave no warnings (it did), and swore that the tails thickener page was always displayed and they always watched it.
 To prove a point the PLC techs put a shark (we'll call him Bruce) in the thickener...
 Bruce did laps from 23:00 to midnight and then disappeared.
 It took 3 months for the control room operators to notice Bruce so I guess you could say that the operators weren't doing what they said they did (watching the thickener at all times).
-In reality, they shouldn't have to sit with their eyes glued to something, and that is what the whole ISA101 / greyscale thing is about...
+In reality, they shouldn't have to sit with their eyes glued to something, - if there's a problem it should stick out like a sore thumb, and that is what the whole ISA101 / greyscale thing is about...

 Mine Site Recommissioning

 This last week we've looked at another processing plant for a client with a view to recommissioning.. it's an old one and it has had more than a few 're-starts' over the years.